goravel/cos/README.md

-# cos
+# COS

-A cos disk driver for facades.Storage of Goravel.
+A COS disk driver for facades.Storage of Goravel.

 ## Install